 RNs can become specialized in several different areas of healthcare which can further their career in nursing.
 These specializations vary in job responsibility, work environment, and patient group.
 However, every specialization comes with its own educational and certification requirements.

-One of these specialties is made up of an elite group of nurses who are considered by many to be leaders in their field, clinical nurse specialists.
+One of these specialties is made up of an elite group of nurses who are considered by many to be leaders in their field, Clinical Nurse Specialists or CNSs.

-Clinical nurse specialists (CNS) are nursing professionals who have extensive education and training in a specialty practice area.
-The clinical nurse specialist role is the starting point for nurses who wish to become specialized in a particular area of health care.
+Clinical Nurse Specialists are nursing professionals with extensive education and training in a specialty practice area.
+The CNS role is the starting point for nurses who wish to become specialized in a particular area of health care.

 If you’re looking to further your education in nursing and advance your clinical skills, this guide will show you how to take this pivotal step in your career.